adkinsrs/sadkins_site/misc.md

 * Mar 18 - A Short Hike - PC
 * Mar 21 - Aperture Desk Job - PC
 * Mar 23 - Paper Mario: The Origami King - Switch
+* Apr 25 - Final Fantasy IX - PC
+  * I beat this lots of times as a kid.
+Decided to buy and replay it after I learned there were mods for PC that let you recruit a new party member and let you pretty up the graphics.

 ### Books I have read